unRob/milpa/.milpa/docs/milpa/command/spec.md

 # you may specify related commands, help topics, and websites that are related to this command
 # these will be suggested to the user on help screens
 see-also:
-  # the user will be suggested to look at `milpa help scm versions`
+  # the user will be suggested to look at `!milpa! help scm versions`
   - scm versions
-  # the user will be suggested to look at `milpa help sdlc releasing`
+  # the user will be suggested to look at `!milpa! help docs sdlc releasing`
-  - help/sdlc releasing
+  - help docs sdlc releasing
   - https://docs.github.com/en/rest/reference/repos#create-a-release
   - https://semver.org/
 ```